hannaraczek/docsify-test/docs/log-in-and-out.md

 <img src="images/log-in.jpg" alt="drawing" height="500px"/>

-Click the Log in bar.
+Click the `Log in` bar.

 ## Forgot password
-Click the <b>Forgot password?</b> link, located under the `Log in` bar, and follow the prompts to contact Email Support through your default email application.
+Click the `Forgot password?` link, located under the `Log in` bar, and follow the prompts to contact Email Support through your default email application.
 A message will be sent to your email address, as registered in the system to assist you in resetting the password.

 ## First-time users
 The address for the portal’s Login page will be sent to your email address, as provided by your organization’s Administrator, and will contain a return link and a temporary password.